ivan-hc/AM/README.md

 Download and set one or more language packs (if available), set "am" to English (default), your language or other languages.

-Visit https://github.com/AM-community/localization to learn more on how to submit or improve translations.
+Visit the "translations" direcotory of this repository to get source files needed to submit new translations or to improve the existing ones.

 ------------------------------------------------------------------------
 ### `unhide`